 Fun Family Activities to Celebrate the Lunar New Year

-Last updated: February 11, 2021, at 11:42 a.m.
+Last updated: February 9, 2024, at 2:41 p.m.
 PT

 Originally published: February 10, 2021, at 2:02 p.m.
 PT

 The Chinese New Year is associated with several customs that vary regionally throughout China.
-Some customs include passing out red envelopes to family that contains money in order to pass along good fortune and blessings to loved ones, wearing the color red to scare away evil spirits and bad fortune, eating of traditional foods, such as long noodles to symbolize long life, parades and displays of fireworks can also be part of the celebration.
+Some customs include passing out red envelopes to family that contain money in order to pass along good fortune and blessings to loved ones, wearing the color red to scare away evil spirits and bad fortune, eating of traditional foods, such as long noodles to symbolize long life, parades and displays of fireworks can also be part of the celebration.
 Try making this Chinese pellet drum, called the Bolang Gu, as drums and noisemakers are a big part of the celebration!

 The most important part of the Chinese New Year is the family reunion.
 People will travel throughout China to gather with their families for the New Year’s Eve dinner.
-This year, families may stay home but there are still opportunities to be together and celebrate virtually.
-Join the National YMCA Asian Pacific Islander Leadership Network on February 12th for the 1st Virtual Lunar New Year Festival or tune into the Bellevue Lunar New Year.

-Check out the children’s book, A New Year’s Reunion by Yu Li-Qiong, a sweet story told by a young child named Mao-Mao about her family's celebration of Chinese New Year and her annual reunion with her father.
+Celebrate Lunar Year by tuning in to the Bellevue Lunar New Year celebrations or checking out the children’s book, A New Year’s Reunion by Yu Li-Qiong, a sweet story told by a young child named Mao-Mao about her family's celebration of Chinese New Year and her annual reunion with her father.